canonical/open-documentation-academy/landscape/explanation/glossary/distribution.md

 # Distribution

-In Landscape, a distribution refers to a specific release of the Ubuntu operating System.
-You can reference it with either the code name (for example jammy), the version number such as 22.04.4, or the actual name (Ubuntu) depending on your current use case.
+In Landscape, a **distribution** refers to the Ubuntu operating system.
+There are different ways to refer to the distribution depending on your use case.

 Distributions are useful for many reasons in Landscape.
 Many Landscape APIs require you to define a distribution in order to use them.
 Distributions are also important if you want to perform an action such as [repository mirroring](https://ubuntu.com/landscape/docs/explanation-about-repository-mirroring).